fwupd/fwupd/docs/hsi.md

 A TPM securely stores platform specific secrets that can only be divulged to trusted consumers in a secure environment.

-- For HSI-1 this should be available for use by the OS or applications *[v1.5.0]*
+Permitted results:

+- `found`: device found in v2 mode
+- `not-found`: no device found
+- `not-enabled`: not in v2 mode

+To meet HSI-1 on systems that run this test, the result must be `found`. *[v1.5.0]*

 See also: